What is bronchiectasis?

-- Bronchodilators, to relax your airway muscles and make breathing easier
+- Bronchodilators.
+These relax your airway muscles and make breathing easier.

-- Inhaled steroids to decrease the inflammation (often combined in the same inhaler as bronchodilators)
+- Inhaled steroids.
+These decrease the inflammation (often combined in the same inhaler as bronchodilators).

-- Expectorants and mucus thinners, to help loosen the mucus in the lungs and make it easier to cough up
+- Expectorants and mucus thinners.
+These help loosen the mucus in the lungs and make it easier to cough up.

 Chest physical therapy is another important part of treatment.
-It involves pounding your chest and back repeatedly to loosen the mucus from your lungs.
-You may also learn special breathing techniques.
+It includes pounding your chest and back repeatedly to loosen the mucus from your lungs.
+You may also learn special breathing methods.
 These can move the mucus into the upper part of your airway so that you can cough it up.
-Your healthcare provider may also give you devices such as flutter valves, or acapella valves.
+Your healthcare provider may also advise using a handheld or wearable device.
 These help move and clear mucus from your lungs.
-A variety of devices are available.
-Your healthcare provider will review the options that are best for you.
+Many devices are available.
+Your provider will tell you the options that are best for you.

 Some people may need oxygen therapy.
 Oxygen levels in their blood may be too low.
 Your healthcare provider may also advise surgery.
 It may be an option if other treatments haven’t worked and the condition is isolated in one area of the lung.
 In rare cases, you might need a lung transplant.

-Your treatment plan will depend on the severity of your symptoms, your other medical conditions, and other factors.
+Your treatment plan will depend on the severity of your symptoms, your other health conditions, and other factors.
 Early diagnosis and treatment can stop the condition from getting worse.

 Respiratory failure is one possible complication.
 It happens when not enough oxygen passes from your lungs into your blood.
 It can cause severe shortness of breath.
 Your skin may also turn a bluish color.
 You might need oxygen therapy or CPAP (continuous positive airway pressure).

-As the airways become damaged, it may cause some of the blood vessels in the airways to have thinner walls which are more likely to break open and cause bleeding from the lung.
+As the airways become damaged, it may cause some of the blood vessels in the airways to have thinner walls.
+These are more likely to break open and cause bleeding from the lung.
 This is called hemoptysis.

 If the mucus becomes thick and blocks the entire airway, a part of your lung may also collapse.
 That can cause more shortness of breath.